JaskiratSudan/embeddings/README.md

-# 🧠 Contrastive Learning with Siamese Neural Network (MNIST)
+# Contrastive Learning with Siamese Neural Network

 This project implements a **Siamese Neural Network** using **contrastive learning** to measure similarity between handwritten digit images from the **MNIST dataset**.
 A lightweight **GUI** is included for testing similarity, classification, and visualizing learned embeddings.